squeak-smalltalk/squeak.org/_documentation/book_1989_smalltalk80_the_language.md

 ---
 (The Purple Book)

-Goldberg, Adele, and Robson, David.
-Addison-Wesley Longman Publishing Co., Inc., 1989.
+Adele Goldberg and David Robson.
+Addison-Wesley, 1989.